-Student employment gives students a chance to gain experience, learn new skills, and develop valuable contacts.
-Student employment opportunities can be found on Handshake maintained by Career Services.
-Jobs can be posted by supervisors at Handshake for Employers.
-Approximately half of all student jobs are funded by work-study awards and half are funded by a college department’s budget (Institutional Employment).
-Student employment at Fort Lewis College is managed by Human Resources in partnership with Career Services, Skyhawk Station, the Financial Aid Office, and Payroll.
+Student employment allows students to gain experience, learn new skills, and develop valuable contacts.
+Approximately half of the student jobs are funded by work-study awards, and the other half by a college department’s budget (Institutional Employment).

 There are two types of student employment contracts that students can be hired through; 1.
-CARF contract (for institutional employment contracts) that is paid by departmental or grant funds and 2.
+Student Institutional (for institutional employment contracts) that is paid by departmental or grant funds and 2.
 Work-study contract paid by work-study funds awarded through Financial Aid.

 Students are paid no less than minimum wage and no more than the maximum amount as outlined in the Pay Plan provisions located below.
-Students must complete New Student Employment Onboarding Paperwork (see forms for link to onboarding packet) and verify their identity and eligibility to work prior to employment.
+Students must complete New Student Employment Onboarding Paperwork and verify their identity and eligibility to work prior to employment.

 Students who are awarded work-study may work through a work-study contract and an institutional CARF simultaneously for more than one job at FLC.